(Spoiling the Ocean-Born Mary legend)

-Here is the actual story, according to Henniker records:
+Here is the actual story, according to Henniker records that I researched, on-site.

 Ocean-Born Mary really was born in 1720 aboard a ship, the Wolf.
 Also, her life was spared by the pirate Don Pedro, just as the story claims.